opxyc/goutils/README.md

     PingAt takes a time `hh`-`mm`-`ss`.
 It sends an empty struct to the channel `ch` when system time = given time.
 Repeats until `ctx` is closed.

+- PingAfter

+    PingAfter sends an empty struct to ch after duration d until ctx is closed.